revaturelabs/interviewquestions/Python/Python-Classes and Objects/Inheritance.md

 </details>

 ---
-9. Which of the following is the correct way of inheriting the "Company" class from "Department" class in python?
+9. Which of the following is the correct way of inheriting the `Company` class from `Department` class in python?

 a) class Company : public Department
 b) class Department : protected Company